Generative AI Tools

 It is important for instructors to address academic integrity throughout the semester.
 Create opportunities to discuss expectations around academic integrity ahead of assignments and exams and throughout the term.
 Refer to academicintegrity.ubc.ca for tools to teach academic integrity and respond to academic misconduct.

-Can students use AI tools to complete assignments?
+Can students use AI tools in their courses?

 Can or should instructors use AI detectors to detect the use of AI tools on assignments or assessments?